What security does WebRTC have? #

 URYYB.
 In this case, the Cipher is ROT, and the key is 13.

-Hash is a one-way process that generates a digest.
+A cryptographic hash function is a one-way process that generates a digest.
 Given an input, it generates the same output every time.
 It is important that the output is not reversible.
-If you have a output you should not be able to determine its input.
-Hashing is useful when you want to confirm that a message hasn’t been tampered.
+If you have an output, you should not be able to determine its input.
+Hashing is useful when you want to confirm that a message hasn’t been tampered with.

-A simple hash would be to only take every other letter
+A simple (although certainly not suitable for real cryptography) hash function would be to only take every other letter.

 HELLO would become